sarahwehkamp/HR-Employee-Data-Analysis/ANSWERS.md

 **1. What are the key drivers of employee attrition, and what proactive measures can the company take to improve retention?**

-Based on the analysis of the HR dataset:
+Based on the analysis of the HR dataset, several key drivers of employee attrition were identified:

-* **Key Drivers Observed:**
-    * **Department:** The Production department showed a significantly higher attrition rate of **39.71%**, suggesting potential department-specific challenges.
+* **Departmental Disparity:** The Production department exhibits a significantly elevated attrition rate of **39.71%**, indicating a need for targeted investigation and solutions specific to this area.
-    * **Tenure:** A notable number of employees left within the **2-3 year tenure range**, indicating possible issues related to early career development or job satisfaction at that stage.
+* **Early-Mid Career Turnover:** A notable number of employees depart within the 1 to 4-year tenure range, with a particular concentration during the 2nd and 3rd years.
+This suggests potential weaknesses in onboarding, early career development, or job satisfaction during these stages.
-    * **Engagement:** Terminated employees had demonstrably lower average engagement survey scores compared to their active counterparts (specific average scores would be visualized in your "Engagement vs. Attrition" chart).
-    * **Termination Reasons:** The most frequent reasons for termination varied by department, but overall themes like **"Lack of Advancement," "Work/Life Balance," and "Dissatisfaction"** were prominent (specific counts or percentages would be in your "Termination Reasons by Department" chart).
-    * **Performance:** The "Performance vs. Attrition" analysis showed that a higher percentage of employees rated as "Needs Improvement" or on a "PIP" (Performance Improvement Plan) were terminated (**specific percentages from your visualization would be included here**).
-However, some fully meets or exceeds expectations employees also attrited.

-* **Proactive Measures for Retention:**
+* **Engagement Deficit:** Terminated employees consistently displayed lower engagement survey scores compared to their active counterparts.
+With a median score of 4.22 for active employees and a considerably lower median for terminated employees ([Insert Median Engagement Score for Terminated Here]), a clear correlation between low engagement and attrition is evident.
+* **Key Termination Reasons (Admin Offices):** Within the Admin Offices department, the primary drivers for leaving were "Career Change" and "No-Call, No-Show," each accounting for 11.11% of terminations in that area.
+* **Performance-Related Attrition:** As expected, a higher percentage of lower-performing employees (38.46% of PIP and 55.56% of "Needs Improvement") were terminated.
+However, the attrition of "Fully Meets" (32.92%) and even "Exceeds" (21.62%) employees indicates that factors beyond performance also contribute to turnover.

+To proactively improve employee retention, the company should consider the following measures:

-    * Implement targeted surveys and focus groups within the Production department to understand the specific drivers of their high attrition and develop tailored solutions.
+* **Department-Specific Strategies:** Conduct targeted analyses within the Production department to pinpoint the drivers of high attrition and implement tailored retention initiatives.
-    * Revamp the onboarding program and create clearer career development pathways, particularly for employees in the 2-3 year tenure range, potentially including mentorship or skills development initiatives.
+* **Enhanced Early Career Support:** Strengthen onboarding processes and develop clear career pathways with growth opportunities, particularly for employees in the high-risk 2-3 year tenure window.
-    * Analyze the specific aspects of engagement where terminated employees scored lowest and implement company-wide or department-specific initiatives to improve those areas (e.g., recognition programs, feedback mechanisms).
+* **Engagement Enhancement:** Analyze specific areas of low engagement among terminated employees and implement company-wide or department-specific programs to boost engagement, such as recognition, feedback mechanisms, and improved work culture.
-    * Based on the identified key termination reasons, review and potentially adjust company policies related to career advancement, work-life balance (e.g., flexible work options), and address general dissatisfaction through improved communication and a positive work culture.
-    * Review the performance management system to ensure fairness and identify any potential biases.
-Explore reasons for attrition among high-performing employees – conduct exit interviews to understand their motivations.
+* **Targeted Retention for Admin Offices:** Investigate the high rates of "Career Change" and "No-Call, No-Show" within Admin Offices to understand underlying issues and implement relevant solutions.
+* **Holistic Retention Approach:** While addressing performance-related terminations is important, the attrition of higher performers necessitates a broader retention strategy that explores factors beyond performance, such as career development, work-life balance, and overall job satisfaction, potentially through exit interviews and proactive feedback mechanisms.

 **2. Is there a relationship between employee engagement 😊 and performance ⭐, and how can the company leverage this to boost overall productivity?**